-- 1. After a third incident of a low level behavior, staff will require a brief sit down with the parents to address strategies to overcome behavior.
-This sit down can occur at pick up and will be facilitated by the School Age Director or Assistant. - 2.
-If low level behavior is becoming habitual with a child, staff will seek a longer sit down with parents to address concerns.
+1. After a third incident of a low level behavior, staff will require a brief talk with the parents to address strategies to overcome behavior.
+This talk can occur at pick up and can be facilitated by the School Age Director or counselor.

+- 2. If low level behavior is becoming habitual with a child, staff will reach out to the director to follow up with concerns of behavior.
 Together, they will identify an action plan of steps moving forward to ensure the family and staff can work together to overcome the behavioral incidences.
 If at any point within this process behavior becomes more severe, staff may ask the family to "take a break" from care.
 Only the School Age Director or Assistant will ask families to take a break, at the request of ASC staff. - 3.
 If a first time incident is at a moderate level, staff will immediately remove the child from the situation, allow for a cool down time, and have a discussion with them.
 They will require a consequence that is equivalent to the incident.
-For example, if a child threw an item out of anger they may be asked to sit out from an activity while helping clean up.
-If an incident such as this occurs and child is unresponsive to moving from the situation to talk, the staff will move the group away from the child. - 4.
-If a moderate level incident continues to occur for two weeks, staff will take extreme level measures. - 5.
+For example, if a child throws an item out of anger they may be asked to sit out from an activity while helping clean up.
+If an incident such as this occurs and the child is unresponsive to moving from the situation to talk, the staff will move the group away from the child. - 4.
+If a moderate level incident continues to occur for two weeks, staff will take extreme level Measures. - 5.
 At all moderate level incidents, staff will communicate with parents at pick up about the incident.
-If the incident continues, they will also require a sit down with the parents.
+If the incident continues, they will also be required to talk with the directos in person or via email/phone.